hl2vr/hl2vr.github.io/_pages/faq.md

 ### Is the mod completely finished?

-The current release of HL2VR (released September 16th, 2022) is a *public beta*.
+The current release of HL2VR is a *public beta*.
 Some features are still missing or incomplete, and you may encounter bugs.
 However, the game is playable from start to finish, and we do hope you will enjoy the journey!

 For more details on the current state of the game and what we have planned for the future, please visit our [Roadmap](/roadmap).